raeesmadathil/SampleApp/README.md

 These dependencies are managed using the Swift Package Manager (SPM) and should be automatically downloaded when you open the project in Xcode.

 # Acknowledgments
-The article data used in this app is provided by the NTTimes API.
+The article data used in this app is provided by the NYTimes API.